radojevicMihailo/IP-project/README.md

 If the user does not have a user account (not registered in the system), enable the registration of a new user account.
 The administrator should be able to log in through another form, which is not publicly visible (access to the administrator's log-in form should be on a separate route compared to the initial log-in form for other users).

 Participant registration should require entering the following information:
-- Name,
+- name,
 - surname,
 - username (which is unique, at the level of all users in the system),
 - password^1 (and password confirmation),
-- Contact phone,
+- contact phone,
 - e-mail address (unique, maximum one user account per e-mail address).

 When registering the organizer, optionally enable the entry of the following fields:
 - name of the organization,
 - the address of the organization's headquarters (country, city, postal code, street and number),